AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/legacy-processes/campaigns-and-campaign-members.md

 * Include only "Responded" campaign Members - Only Leads or Contacts that have a Campaign Member Status of "Responded" will receive a Touchpoint associated to that campaign.
 * Exclude all Campaign Members - None of the Leads or Contacts will receive a Touchpoint associated to that campaign.

-Please note that campaign members must have an email address associated to their record in order for [!DNL Marketo Measure] to create a touchpoint.
+Note that campaign members must have an email address associated to their record in order for [!DNL Marketo Measure] to create a touchpoint.
 Without an email address, [!DNL Marketo Measure] will not assign a touchpoint to the campaign member.

 ## Campaign Sync Dates {#campaign-sync-dates}